-- 19. The PDB is peer reviewed internally for (i) sector policy, and technical and design aspects; (ii) design and monitoring framework; (iii) environment and social issues; (iv) procurement; (v) co-financing; (vi) financial and economic analysis; (vii) investment, financing plans, and disbursements; (viii) legal implications, and (ix) implementation arrangements.
+- 19. The PDB is reviewed by NDB departments for (i) sector policy, and technical and design aspects; (ii) design and monitoring framework; (iii) environment and social issues; (iv) procurement; (v) co-financing; (vi) financial and economic analysis; (vii) investment, financing plans, and disbursements; (viii) legal implications, and (ix) implementation arrangements.
 The views of NDB's concerned regional office are also sought as needed.
-The PDB is revised, as appropriate, to incorporate the peer reviewers' comments.
-The revised draft PDB, along with peer reviewers' comments, is submitted to the VP&COO. - 20.
-The VP&COO conducts an interdepartmental meeting to examine (i) the readiness of the project and the adequacy of the appraisal process; (ii) the actions pertaining to advance procurement, and retroactive financing; (iii) project's risks and mitigation plans; and (iv) adequacy of implementation arrangements.
+The PDB is revised, as appropriate, to incorporate the reviewers' comments.
+The revised draft PDB, along with outstanding comments, if any remain, is submitted to the VP&COO. - 20.
+The VP&COO conducts an interdepartmental meeting to examine (i) the readiness of the project and the adequacy of the appraisal process, including matters pertaining to project procurement (e.g., advance procurement, retroactive financing, etc.) and E&S impact management; (ii) project's risks and mitigation plans; and (iii) adequacy of implementation arrangements.
 The VP&COO will decide if the project is ready for loan negotiations.
 The internal review process for a MFF and individual TRRs will be the same as for a standalone project.